verrazzano/docs/content/en/docs/quickstart.md

    verrazzanobinding.verrazzano.io "hello-world-model" deleted
     ```

-1. Verify the greet namespace has been deleted.
+1. Verify that the `greet` namespace has been deleted.

    ```shell
    $ kubectl get ns greet